dpatrinos/rtp-sentiment-analysis/README.md

 ## Overview

 This project uses Bidirectional Encoder Representations from Transformers (BERT) deep learning model.
-Using the Stanford IMDB dataset, "BERT-Base, cased" is fine-tuned for sentiment analysis.
+Using the Stanford IMDb dataset, "BERT-Base, cased" is fine-tuned for sentiment analysis.

 Following this, the model classifies sentences from the Ring-tum Phi.
 These sentences are chosen by keywords, which allows for political sentiment to then be quantified.
 If BERT classifies a sentence containing "Democrat" as being negative, a conservative sentiment can be concluded.
 ## Acknowledgements